JakeSteam/blog-history/_drafts/2023-03-20-most-annoying-webpage.md

 * Original DNS records have privacy protection.
 * No contact details are provided, the only name in the source code is for a free-to-use code snippet.
+* As mentioned in [Copycats](#copycats), I reached out to the author of a similar site (albeit 14 years later) in case there was any connection, but did not hear back.
 * The referral link[^referral-link] is on the now defunct "TAFMaster", which appears to have disappeared sometime between 2011 and 2017, with very little trace.
 It does not appear to have had any customer lookup / database leak.

 ### Technical